-Current Ratios are used to identify trends over time.
-Bankers and lenders use Current Ratios to analyze the financial health of a business.
+Current ratios are used to identify financial trends over time for your business.
+Bankers and lenders use current ratios to analyze the financial health of a business.

 In this video…

-Ratios are used to identify trends over time.
+Ratios are used to identify financial trends over time.
 Financial statement ratios focus on three key aspects of a business: liquidity, profitability, and solvency.
-Bankers, other lenders, and bonding agents use ratios in analyzing your business.
-You’ll have an edge when you know how your business looks to potential lenders.
+Bankers, other lenders, and bonding agents use ratios in analyzing your business when they are deciding if they should loan you money or not.
+Knowing how your business looks to potential lenders gives you an advantage.

 Ratios tell the story of changes in the financial condition of your business.
-Ratios help spot trends in your business, help you compare performance of your business to other businesses.
+They can help spot trends in your business, and help you compare the performance of your construction business to other businesses.

-In the next video, we’ll talk about another ratio, the gross profit margin ratio, and some action steps you can take to continue learning about your financial reports.
+In the next video, you’ll learn about another ratio, the gross profit margin, and some action steps you can take to continue learning about your financial reports.

 Next Video: Gross Profit Margin